 Prepare Before You Start

 Your prospecting block should be 100% focused on conversations.
 That means all preparation happens the night before or in the 15 minutes before your block begins.
 Pull your call lists.
-Review your scripts.
+Review your scripts from the scripts library.
 Open your CRM and have your notes ready.
 Load your dialer.
 When the clock hits your start time, the only thing you should be doing is picking up the phone.

 Structure the Two Hours Into Segments